forwardemail/forwardemail.net/app/views/faq/index.md

 Yes, we maintain an allowlist based off the most popular root domains used at the DNS level.

-This allowlist is updated automatically from a job that runs every 30 days – it downloads the [Umbrella Popularity List](http://s3-us-west-1.amazonaws.com/umbrella-static/index.html "Umbrella Popularity List"), unzips, and then parses it in-memory for the top 20K root domains.
+This allowlist is updated automatically from a job that runs every 30 days – it downloads the [Umbrella Popularity List](http://s3-us-west-1.amazonaws.com/umbrella-static/index.html "Umbrella Popularity List"), unzips, and then parses it in-memory for the top 50K root domains.

 Popular domains such as Google, Yahoo, Microsoft, Amazon, Meta, Twitter, Netflix, Spotify, and more – are included.
 Domains that are detected to contain adult-content or malware are excluded.
 Results are cached for 90 days.

 If you are a sender not in our allowlist, then the first time your FQDN root domain or IP address sends an email, you will be [rate limited](#do-you-have-rate-limiting) and [greylisted](#do-you-have-a-greylist).

-The following domain name extensions are considered to be allowlisted by default:
+The following domain name extensions are considered to be allowlisted by default (regardless if they are on the Umbrella Popularity List or not):

 <ul class="list-inline">
   <li class="list-inline-item"><code class="notranslate">edu</code></li>